-Fiction: Sussex Drive, a novel, was published by Random House Canada in 2012 and was a nominee for the CBC Bookies-Ron MacLean Award for Most Hilarious/Witty book.
-It’s a political satire based in Ottawa.
-Linda’s story collection, Marine Life, was published in Canada (HarperCollinsCanada), the U.S. (Farrar, Straus and Giroux), and Germany (Residenz Verlag).
-Her stories have appeared in Seventeen, The Atlantic, Saturday Night, Prairie Schooner, Epoch, Fiddlehead, O. Henry Prize Stories, Best Canadian Stories and other anthologies such as The Oxford Book of Stories by Canadian Women in English and The New Oxford Book of Canadian Short Stories, edited by Margaret Atwood and Robert Weaver, and I Know Some Things: Stories About Childhood by Contemporary Writers, edited by Lorrie Moore.
-Marine Life was nominated for the LA Times First Book Award and made into a feature film.
-Linda graduated with her MFA from Columbia University and held the Wallace Stegner Fellowship at Stanford and the Bunting Fellowship at Radcliffe.
-A story from Marine Life is forthcoming in The Norton Anthology of Short Fiction, 8th Edition.
+Linda’s novel, Sussex Drive, was published by Random House Canada in 2012 and was a CBC Bookie Awards nominee in the comedy category.
+Linda’s story collection, Marine Life, was published in Canada (HarperCollinsCanada), the U.S. (Farrar, Straus and Giroux), and Germany (Residenz Verlag), and was made into a feature film.
+As well, it was an LA Times First Book Award nominee.
+Her stories have appeared in Seventeen, Room, The Atlantic, Saturday Night, Prairie Schooner, Epoch, Fiddlehead, O. Henry Prize Stories, Best Canadian Stories and other anthologies such as The Oxford Book of Stories by Canadian Women in English, The New Oxford Book of Canadian Short Stories, I Know Some Things: Stories About Childhood by Contemporary Writers, edited by Lorrie Moore, and The Norton Anthology of Short Fiction, 8th Edition.
+Linda graduated with her MFA from Columbia University, held the Wallace Stegner Fellowship at Stanford and the Bunting Fellowship at Radcliffe, and received two National Endowment of the Arts Awards.